wobsoriano/trpc-nuxt/docs/content/index.md

 #extra
   ::list
   - Automatic typesafety
   - Snappy DX
-  - Autocompletion
+  - Autocompletion on the client, for inputs, outputs and errors
   ::
 ::